The APO Center of Excellence on Public Sector Productivity

 Overview

-Through Malaysia Productivity Corporation (MPC) strategy, digitalization initiatives were introduced to resolve regulatory burdens, and expedite approval process.
+Through the Malaysia Productivity Corporation (MPC) strategy, digitalization initiatives were introduced to resolve regulatory burdens, and expedite approval process.
 These measures focus on public-private partnerships and workforce enhancement to enhance annual productivity by 3.7% from 2021 to 2025, which results in higher wages for citizens, increased profits for businesses and revenue for the government.

 Challenge